CleverRaven/Cataclysm-DDA/doc/POINTS_COORDINATES.md

 # Points, tripoints, and coordinate systems

+## Axes

+The game is three-dimensional, with the axes oriented as follows:
+* The **x-axis** goes from left to right across the display (in non-isometric views).
+* The **y-axis** goes from top to bottom of the display.
+* The **z-axis** is vertical, with negative z pointing underground and positive z pointing to the sky.

 ## Coordinate systems

 CDDA uses a variety of coordinate systems for different purposes.
 These differ